 - Navigate to Network > Advanced > Proxies under System Preferences.
 You are not using a proxy server if the “Select a protocol to configure” box is left empty.

-- Alternatively, check your IP address on a website like WhatIsMyIP to see if traffic is being sent over a proxy.
+- Alternatively, check your IP address on a site like WhatIsMyIP to see if traffic is being routed through a proxy.

 Troubleshooting common macOS proxy issues